fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 }
 ```

-The helper function _addPersonToCache_ updates the cache using the familiar _cache.updateQuery_ method.
+The helper function <code>addPersonToCache</code> updates the cache using the familiar <code>cache.updateQuery</code> method.
 In the cache update logic, we first check whether the person has already been added to the cache.
-We look for the person to be added among the people currently in the cache using JavaScript array’s _some_ method:
+We look for the person to be added among the people currently in the cache using JavaScript array’s <code>some</code> method:

 ```js
   const personExists = allPersons.some(